cavo789/blog/blog/XXX/docker-joomla-part-2/index.md

 ## Prerequisites

-In contrast to article [Create your Joomla website using Docker - Part 1](/blog/docker-joomla), where I began by laying down a few concepts before going on to discuss the subject, let's do the opposite here: let's lay down the three files we'll be using from the outset, and then see how they work.
-I'd ask you not to try too hard to understand the contents of the files; we'll come back to that a little later.
+In contrast to article [Create your Joomla website using Docker - Part 1](/blog/docker-joomla), where I began by explaining down a few concepts before moving on to discuss the subject, let's do the opposite here: let's start with the three files we are going to use, and then see how they work.
+Please don't try too hard to understand the contents of the files; we'll come back to that later.

 Create the three files in a folder on your hard disk for the time being (f.i. in `/tmp/joomla`), so that we can quickly get to the heart of the matter: creating a Joomla site with just one line of commands to run on your computer.